ShaistaAfreen/RepVault/README.md

 ### Prerequisites

-- Rust programming language (version X.X.X)
+- Rust programming language (version  1.85.0)
-- Move programming language (version X.X.X)
 - Node.js and npm (for any front-end or integration tasks)
 - Git (for version control)